 I made the website for the Open Problems in Algebraic Combinatorics conference which took place in May of 2022 at the University of Minnesota.
 I also am a moderator for the associated Open Problems in Algebraic Combinatorics blog.

-- Algebraic Combinatorics ("flipped" from Journal of Algebraic Combinatorics)
+- Algebraic Combinatorics ("flipped" from J. Algbr.
+Comb.)

-- Combinatorial Theory ("flipped" from Journal of Combinatorial Theory: Series A)
+- Combinatorial Theory ("flipped" from J. Comb.
+Theory A)

 - The Australasian Journal of Combinatorics

 - Discrete Analysis